numerodix/networktest/README.rst

 case of *"it's not working"* and the next.

-``networktest`` aims to be a tool that makes it easy to establish the key network configuration characteristics to get a quick idea of what might be wrong.
+``networktest`` aims to be a tool that makes it easy to establish the key network configuration characteristics and get a quick idea of what might be wrong.
 It is a smoke test of your network setup.

 The questions we ask are: